Sewing machine: Social impact

 Before sewing machines were invented women spent much of their time maintaining their family's clothing.
 Middle-class housewives, even with the aid of a hired seamstress, would devote several days of each month to this task.
 It took an experienced seamstress at least 14 hours to make a dress shirt for a man; a woman's dress took 10 hours; and a pair of summer trousers took nearly three hours.
 Most people except the very well-off would have only two sets of clothing: a work outfit and a Sunday outfit.

 Sewing machines reduced the time for making a dress shirt to an hour and 15 minutes; the time to make a dress to an hour; and the time for a pair of summer pants to 38 minutes.
 This reduced labor resulted in women having a diminished role in household management, and allowed more hours for their own leisure as well as the ability to seek more employment.

 Industrial use of sewing machines further reduced the burden placed upon housewives, moving clothing production from housewives and seamstresses to large-scale factories.
 The movement to large-scale factories resulted in a great increase in productivity; fewer workers could produce the same amount of clothing, reducing clothing prices significantly.
 As supply increased, prices also dropped.

+While many middle-class women enjoyed increased leisure during the Victorian era, working-class women faced intensifying demands, particularly in the clothing industry.
+The invention of the sewing machine, which revolutionized garment production, brought longer working hours for seamstresses, especially during peak times of the year when wealthy customers placed orders in preparation for "the Season"—the high point of the fashion season.
+Many women worked a minimum of eighteen hours, and sometimes up to twenty hours a day, particularly those employed by high-end London retailers.
+Despite the technological advancements, the industry's seasonality left women with low wages during peak periods and no income for much of the year.
+Faced with such economic instability, some women turned to prostitution to survive.